taliesinb/MathTools/README.md

-# GraphTools
+# QuiverGeometry
-GraphTools is a Wolfram Language package containing various graph-related functionality and improvements to the built-in functionality.
+QuiverGeometry is a Wolfram Language package that provides a flexible platform for doing experiments in discrete geometry using the notion of cardinal quivers, their representations, and associated mathematical constructs.